CarbonLDP/carbonldp-js-sdk/doc/README.md

 refresh( persistedDocument:Carbon.PersistedDocument.Class,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.PersistedDocument.Class, Carbon.HTTP.Response ]>
 ```

-Update the document with the data of the server, if there is a diferent version on it.
+Update the document with the data of the server, if there is a different version on it.

 *Parameters*